LowlyWizrd/physics-assignment-viewer/README.md

 # physics-assignment-viewer
-I'll be uploading all 20 of my old computational physics assignments here under a Dear ImGui application while I learn programming.
+I'll be uploading all 17 of my old computational physics assignments here under a Dear ImGui application while I learn programming.
 Thought I'd start with code I already have.

 Chances are if you're a computational physics student, half of the code I've written will work--I suggest avoiding using it because I have no idea how to optimise it.
 I'm doing this purely to learn C++ and making desktop applications.
 I'd rather you just write your own code, because how else are you gonna learn?
 Plus, 9 times out of 10 you'll be writing a command line program.
-This is going to be a desktop app written in C++ using Vulkan as a renderer.
+This is going to be a desktop app written in C++ using OpenGL as a renderer.
 It's overkill.

 ________________________________________________________________________________________________
 # Included Assignments